laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-23/day-3/lecture-materials/django-crud.md

 also make a POST request that will create books on the database for us.

-The endpoint for our post request will go to `/books`, so we will nest it inside of our current `BooksView` class.
+The endpoint for our post request will go to `/books`, so we will nest it inside of our current `Books` class.

 Let's add this post view and have it do the following: